How we're delivering on the commitments made in our prospectus for a renewed CBI.

 Agree with members the workplan priorities and milestones for delivering the cross-economy mission and headline issues, for the coming six months.
 This includes: what set-piece activity members and stakeholders might expect to shape with us; and where we have progressed all recommendations to date

-- We’ve agreed the CBI’s policy teams will focus on four transitions in pursuit of sustainable growth around Net Zero, Future of Work & Skills, Tech & Innovation, and the the Competitiveness of the UK – from the perspective of both the regions and nations but also globally
+- We’ve agreed the CBI’s policy teams will focus on four transitions in pursuit of sustainable growth around Net Zero, Future of Work & Skills, Tech & Innovation, and the Competitiveness of the UK – from the perspective of both the regions and nations but also globally

 - We’ve narrowed the focus of the three projects looking at TAs, regions & nations, and SMEs to better address the challenges that were identified during the member listening and consultation phases.
 We’ve also developed early proposals to meet these challenges